 Annie was probably my favourite.
-She was warm and loving but knew her own mind and was a nothing but supportive to the lovely Riley (Annie’s young Daughter).
-Annie believes in a ‘Fairy Tale’ romance and leaves you feeling like in life you shouldn’t settle for anything less.
+She was warm and loving but knew her own mind and was a nothing but supportive and loving to her lovely daughter, Riley.
+Annie believes in a ‘Fairy Tale’ romance and she left me feeling like in life you shouldn’t settle for nothing less.

-The relationship between Harry and Riley was what showed the softer side of Harry at first.
-I only began to warm to Harry when she and Riley struck up the loveliest of friendships.
+The friendship that developed between Harry and young Riley was what showed the softer side of Harry’s personality.
+I only began to warm to Harry when she and Riley started to spend time together.